Use CasesCode Assistants

 CodeGraph: Enhancing Codebase Understanding with Graphs and LLMs

-Scenario: Modern software development often involves massive codebases spread across multiple repositories, teams, and services.
-Engineers and AI-based coding assistants (like coding copilots) struggle to maintain a clear mental model of how components interrelate.
+Modern software development often involves massive codebases spread across multiple repositories, teams, and services.
+Engineers and AI-based coding copilots struggle to maintain a clear mental model of how components interrelate.
 For instance:

 • Complex Dependencies: Services often call each other via APIs, share data models, or rely on specific configuration files.
 Finding the right function, class, or module can become tedious.